Logan Reserve suburb profile

 Logan Reserve rental market trends

-The rental market in Logan Reserve has experienced moderate growth, with house rents increasing by 5.4% over the past year to $590 per week, while unit rents have seen a more significant rise of 9.3% to $470 per week.
-This suburb continues to attract interest due to its affordability and potential for future development, making it an appealing choice for both renters and investors.
+The rental market in Logan Reserve has experienced modest growth, with house rents increasing by 3.4% over the past year to $600 per week.
+There is currently no data available for unit rents, indicating a potential focus on house rentals in the area.
+Logan Reserve continues to attract interest due to its affordability and potential for future development.

 Suburbs near Logan Reserve